davidcarmo23/Apontamentos/MEI/Qualidade de Software/Aula 5.md

 ![[Pasted image 20221025185702.png]]

 - Functional tests at the system level are used to ensure that the behaviour of the system adheres to the requirements specification.
 All functional requirements for the system must be achievable by the system.
-- Funcitonal tests are black box in nature.
+- **Functional tests** are *black box* in nature.
 Focus in inputs and the proper outputs.
+- This is the only phase of testing which test *both* functional and non-functional requirements of the system

+## Unit vs System Testing
+-